 Based in the rolling hills of the Devon countryside.
-I started up in 2010 after working with a local sign company for a number of years doing shop fronts and vehicle graphics.
-But there was a traditional side, and a niche I was interested in pursuing myself and that was wooden signs.
+I started up Sentiment Signs in 2010 after working with a local sign company for a number of years doing shop fronts and vehicle graphics.

 I have a background in Graphic Design, so I am comfortable designing and love creating bespoke signs for my customers.

-Sentiment Signs can make you a sign for any occasion, be it valentines day, birthday’s or Christmas.
-I’ve made one or two for marriage proposals as well!
-Of course beautiful signs as accessories for wedding venues are often requested, a free quote and mock up will be given for any enquiries.
+Signs as accessories for weddings are often requested, a free quote and mock up will be given for any enquiries.

-I also supply signs to hotels, guest houses, and even as diverse as a go-karting race and a fashion show!
+I also supply signs to hotels, guest houses, and have even made signs for events such as go-karting races and a fashion show!

-I am continually striving to make production entirely sustainable.
-All timber is from FSC approved sources, supplied from my local sawmill.
+I am continually striving to make production as sustainable as possible.
+All ‘new’ timber is supplied by a local sawmill (allanbrightsawmills) a few miles away.

 The paints and varnishes I use are low in VOC, or indeed VOC free.

 Let me know what you would like by leaving a message on the contact page.